For over 70 years the Beswetherick family has been providing support and care to families in Cornwall during difficult times.

-One of Truro’s longest established independent funeral directors, now in its third generation, the firm was founded in 1959 by William John Beswetherick.
+One of Truro’s longest established independent funeral directors, now in its fourth generation, the firm was founded in 1959 by William John Beswetherick.

 During that time we have supported many families through the process by being open, understanding, respectful and professional.
 We listen to, and understand your wishes and provide you with all the information you need to organise a funeral how you want it.